tracek/gee_asset_manager/README.md

 | file1                        | value1           | value2           |
 | file2                        | value3           | value4           |

+Note that header can contain only letters, digits and underscores.

 Example:

 | id_no     | class      | category | binomial             |